dabit3/day-zero-workshop/README.md

 ## Getting Started - Creating the React Application

-To get started, we first need to create a new React project & change into the new directory using the [Create React App CLI](https://github.com/facebook/create-react-app).
+To get started, we first need to create a new React project using the [Create React App CLI](https://github.com/facebook/create-react-app) & change into the new directory.

 Create a new React app using npx (npm 5.2 & later):